 - Patients must be tested for COVID-19 within 48 hours of the scheduled surgery.

-Healthy Connections specialists, including Pittman Moore, MD (OB/GYN), Richard Bennett, DPM (podiatrist), Vito Calandro, MD (cardiologist), and Fred Heinemann, MD (cardiologist), will also resume some surgical procedures.
+Healthy Connections specialists, including Pittman Moore, MD (OB/GYN), Richard Bennett, DPM (podiatrist), and Vito Calandro, MD (cardiologist) will also resume some surgical procedures.

 Healthy Connections dentists in Mena and Hot Springs are still open and doing “emergency” procedures.
 These procedures include most services that aren’t considered maintenance.